7 Smart Ways to Spend Your Tax Refund

 7. Build up your rainy-day fund

 With life throwing all sorts of unexpected financial situations at us, emergency funds are crucial.
-With enough of a monetary reserve, those in need can manage surprises such as car repairs, large bills or even simple day-to-day food bills.
+With enough of a monetary reserve, you can manage surprises such as car repairs, large bills or even simple day-to-day food bills.
 So before you go on a shopping spree, consider putting a significant chunk of your tax return into your savings this year.

 This year’s tax return not enough?

 If you’re like many other Australians, you might not have received as large a tax return as you anticipated.
 If you need a little help, Swoosh offers highly flexible secured loans delivered to you quickly.
-We also have debt consolidation loans that can help you to reduce your interest, fees and monthly payments on multiple loans.
 To learn more about our services, get in touch with our friendly team today.

 What is the smartest thing to do with a tax refund?